SuperOfficeDocs/superoffice-docs/docs/en/api/reference/soap/Services88/DatabaseTable/index.md

 Handled by the <see cref="T:SuperOffice.Services88.IDatabaseTableAgent">SuperOffice.Services88.IDatabaseTableAgent</see> interface.

-Interface for the DatabaseTable Agent
-Agent used for CRUD operations on database tables.
-Read, add, update, delete rows in tables.

 Download [WSDL file for Services88/DatabaseTable](../Services88-DatabaseTable.md) if you need to generate your own proxy code.